Keith Newell (American football)

-Keith Newell (born January 10, 1988) is an American football offensive lineman who is currently a free agent.
+Keith Newell (born January 10, 1988) is an American former professional football offensive lineman.
 He played college football at Delaware State University.

 College career

 Newell played for the Rutgers Scarlet Knights from 2007 to 2008.
 He never appeared in a game for the Scarlet Knights.
 In 2009, he transferred to Delaware State where he would play from 2009 to 2011.
 He was the team's starter his final two years and helped the Hornets to 6 wins.
 He played in 21 games during his career including 21 starts at tackle.

 Professional career

 Trenton Freedom

 Newell signed with the Trenton Freedom of the Professional Indoor Football League.
 Newell was placed on the exempt list before the season began.

 Pittsburgh Power

 On March 7, 2014, Newell was assigned to the Pittsburgh Power.
 Newell played in 14 games, starting 10 as the Power finished a franchise best 15–3.
 Newell had his rookie option picked up on September 24, 2014.